robohouse-delft/show-image-rs/README.md

 feel free to send a PR or create an issue on GitHub.

 ## Keyboard events.
-You can handle keyboard events for windows.
+You can handle keyboard events for windows using `Window::wait_key` or `Window::wait_key_deadline`.
-You can use `Window::wait_key` or `Window::wait_key_deadline` to wait for key press events.
+These functions will wait for key press events while discarding key up events.
-Alternatively you can use `Window::events` to get direct access to the channel where all keyboard events are sent (including key release events).
+Alternatively you can use `Window::events` to get direct access to a channel with all keyboard events.

 Keyboard events are reported using types re-exported from the `keyboard-types` crate for easy interoperability with other crates.